HOW DO I OPEN THE BAG?

 HOW DO I KNOW THE RIGHT MUSHROOMS ARE GROWING?

 Your block was made in a sterile lab with specific mushroom cultures.
 The odds any other mushroom would grow out of your block are incredibly low.
-That being said, it's very a bad a idea to ask questions if you're unsure!
+That being said, please reach out if you're unsure!
 You can take a picture of your mushrooms and block and send it to us via email or tag us in it on facebook or instagram.

 DO I NEED TO COOK MY MUSHROOMS?